 When to sell your rental property

 The timing of your sale can also be a powerful tax reduction tool.
-Does your income vary from year to year?
-Selling during a lower-income year can save you money in taxes.
+If your income varies from year to year, selling during a lower-income year can save you money in taxes.

-If you are planning on selling a property that will make a profit, consider postponing the sale until the next calendar year.
-You’ll incur capital gains tax that year and only have to pay by April 30th of the following year.
+If you plan on selling a property that will make a profit, consider postponing the sale until the next calendar year.
+You’ll incur capital gains tax that year and only have to pay by April 30 of the following year.

-If you have a property that has lost money, selling it in the same year as profitable investments lets you apply the loss against the profits.
-This will reduce your overall capital gains tax.
+If you have a property that has lost money, selling it in the same year as profitable investments lets you apply the loss against the profits, reducing your overall capital gains tax.

 If True North Accounting handles your corporate taxes, we can also handle your personal taxes.
-So whether you have one property, several, or if rental properties are your business, we can help you get all your deductions and be prepared for tax season with no surprises.
-Get in touch with us.
+So whether you have one property or several, or if rental properties are your business, we can help you get all your deductions and be prepared for tax season with no surprises.
+Contact us for a chat.

-Read more about Corporate Tax topics that may be helpful to you and your small business.
+Read more about Corporate Tax topics relevant to you and your small business.
+Don’t hesitate to reach out — we’re here to help make tax season a little brighter for you.